Data-driven modeling of the regular and chaotic dynamics of an inverted flag from experiments: Abstract

 \section{Abstract}

-We use video footage of a water tunnel experiment to construct a two-dimensional reduced-order model of the flapping dynamics of an inverted flag in uniform flow.
-The model is obtained as the reduced dynamics on an attracting spectral submanifold (SSM) that emanates from the two slowest modes of the unstable fixed point of the flag.
-Beyond an unstable fixed point and a limit cycle expected from observations, our SSM-reduced model also confirms the existence of two unstable fixed points for the flag, which were found by previous numerical simulations.
-Importantly, the model correctly reconstructs the dynamics from a small number of general trajectories and no further information on the system.
+We use video footage of a water tunnel experiment to construct a 2D reduced-order model of the flapping dynamics of an inverted flag in uniform flow.
+The model is obtained as the reduced dynamics on a 2D attracting spectral submanifold (SSM) that emanates from the two slowest modes of the unstable fixed point of the flag.
+Beyond an unstable fixed point and a limit cycle expected from observations, our SSM-reduced model also confirms the existence of two unstable fixed points for the flag, which were found by previous {studies}.
+Importantly, the model correctly reconstructs the dynamics from a small number of general trajectories and no further information on the system. {In the chaotic flapping regime, we construct a 4D SSM-reduced model that captures the system's chaotic attractor.}